bonfireprocessor/riscv_debian_install/readme.md

 ### Bootstrap Debian into the Disk Image
 ``./bootsrap.sh`` is the core installation script.
 It runs runs mmdebstrap on mnt/rootfs (the mount point of the root partition of the SD-Card image), copies some files from the template subdirectory to the right places on the root files system and in then runs the  script ``rsicv64_setup.sh`` inside a RISC-V container created with systemd-nspawn.
-During the bootstrap process it remounts the boot partition form mnt/bootfs to mnt/rootfs/boot, which is the place where the /boot parition is later also mounted in the running Linux system.
-This ensures that the kernel image (which is installed during ``rsicv64_setup.sh``), the initrd, the device tree files and the U-Boot menu are created automatically in the correct place.
+During the bootstrap the boot partition is remounted form mnt/bootfs to mnt/rootfs/boot, which is the place where the /boot parition is later also mounted in the running Linux system.
+This ensures that the kernel image (which is installed during ``rsicv64_setup.sh``), the init ramdisk, the device tree files and the U-Boot menu are created automatically in the correct place.
 It is especially important for the u-boot-update command, because it dynamically checks if /boot is a directory our an mount-point and changes its behaviour accordingly.

 During the bootstrap process you will be asked what to do with the file ``/etc/default/u-boot``: